DEFRA/epr-prn-integration-function/compose/README.md

 `cp src/EprPrnIntegration.Api/local.settings.json.example cp src/EprPrnIntegration.Api/local.settings.json`

-**You'll need to update your own copy with a gov.notify API (TEST) key but check the .json file for details.**
+**You'll need to update your own copy with a gov.notify API (TEST) key for the `MessagingConfig:ApiKey` env but check the .json file for details.**

 Once you're configured you can spin up the function via your IDE, to attach and set breakpoints